datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Dissertation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A written essay, treatise, or thesis, especially one written by a candidate for the degree of Doctor of Philosophy
+**Description:** A written essay, treatise, or thesis, especially one written by a candidate for the degree of Doctor of Philosophy.

 **Examples and Usage Notes:**